GianmarcoDonnesi/Adversarial-Training-with-Manifold-Constraints-for-EEG-Augmentation/README.md

 # Adversarial-Training-with-Manifold-Constraints-for-EEG-Augmentation

 Welcome to the repository containing the code developed for the **Elective in AI (EAI)** course (A.Y.
 24/25).
 This project focuses on generating **synthetic EEG data** using a **Wasserstein GAN with Gradient Penalty (WGAN-GP)** to enhance the performance of a **Temporal Fusion Transformer (TFT)** for classification and regression tasks on EEG signals.
-The repository contains scripts for data preprocessing, WGAN-GP training, TFT implementation, and validation, offering a comprehensive pipeline for advanced EEG data augmentation and analysis.
+This repository contains scripts for data preprocessing, WGAN-GP training, TFT implementation, and validation, offering a complete pipeline for advanced EEG data augmentation and analysis.

 ---